Nahindoesnotlikecoding/Tic-Tac-Toe/README.md

 ## Navigate to the project directory
 cd tic-tac-toe

-## Open the game in your browser
+## Finally, Open the game in your browser
-open index.html
+start index.html (Windows)